Slyx737/Alpha-Vantage/README.md

 - Retrieve the daily, weekly, or monthly historical time series for a digital currency traded on a specific market.

 ### Currency Exchange
 - Obtain currency exchange rates.
-You can ask for the currency you would like to get the exchange rate for, and the destination currency for the exchange rate
+You can ask for the currency you would like to get the exchange rate for, and the destination currency for the exchange rate.

 ### News Analysis Sentiment
 - Fetch news articles based on certain topics, tickers, or timeframes, and analyze the sentiment of the articles.